etelie/server/README.md

 Custom exceptions should extend `EtelieException` which is just a shallow wrapper of `RuntimeException`.
 This allows us to use `EtelieException` as a catch-all type for custom exceptions without the hazard of catching all unchecked exceptions.

+#### Routing

+All HTTP routes should utilize the Tegral `describe` DSL extension in order for that route to be detected for inclusion in the auto-generated OpenAPI documentation.

 #### Code review

 All contributions must pass code review.
 All changes must be tested in the QA environment before merge.